Thenuka09/Translate-Application/README.md

 ## Deployed Version

-The app has been deployed and can be accessed here:
+The app has been deployed using Vercel and can be accessed here:

 [Deployed Link](https://translate-application-client.vercel.app/)